 Two TRIPs (Travel, Research, and Immersion Program) to Asia involved the dance department: In 2000, a 21-day tour to Shanghai and Yunnan Province in China, in 2002, a 19-day border-crossing TRIP from Vietnam to China collaborating with the art history and government departments.

 The 1998 International Dance Festival took place at the College.

-Dance Department Senior Capstone Concert
+Dance Department Concert

-Martha Myers Studio, College Center at Crozier-Williams
+Myers Studio, College Center at Crozier-Williams